The Little Big Things (musical): Act 1

+Act 2

 Agnes teaches the Fraser family how to ‘adapt for Henry, not the other way around’, and they set about making their home accessible for his return (‘WHAT I NEED’).
 Henry returns home with a new appreciation: ‘Was the grass always that green?’.
 However, he finds a different house than the one he left, with his bed in the living room, and even Dom having to take the role as carer.
-Henry has done so much work, but still hasn’t faced the trauma of his accident, and begs Boy Henry to revisit the day on the beach, which he does, painfully (‘SILENCE OF THE SEA’).
+Henry has done so much work, but still hasn't faced the trauma of his accident, and begs Boy Henry to revisit the day on the beach, which he does, painfully (‘SILENCE OF THE SEA’).
 For the first time, Dom sleeps beside Henry and holds his hand: ‘I felt a warmth I never had before.
 It’s like the whole room glowed bright orange’.

 Trying to find a way forward, Agnes takes Fran and the Henrys on an emancipating night out clubbing (‘THINGS WE SHOULDN’T DO’), which is great fun until they get home, and find a worried Andrew, Tom and Will.
 The family get into a huge row, and some terrible things are said, leading to Andrew and Fran storming out, and the Fraser brothers fighting it out between them (‘SYMPATHY’).
 Man Henry breaks it up by telling them they can never go back to how it was and that all of them need to forget Boy.
 Andrew returns, apologising about the fight, and shows Henry his new invention: an adapted stylus using his ‘purple protector’ gum shield, so that he can make art on his tablet, using his mouth.
-Henry is grateful but doesn’t know what to create, and asks his dad what he would paint.
+Henry is grateful but doesn't know what to create, and asks his dad what he would paint.
 Andrew daydreams about good times with the entire Fraser family on his big red boat (‘MILES AND MILES’), and feels some relief in ‘letting go’ of Boy.
-Henry finds freedom and joy in painting, and doesn’t stop – creating more and more art using his mouth - so many paintings in fact that Fran has secretly arranged a gallery showing, via Agnes, for all his pieces.
+Henry finds freedom and joy in painting, and doesn't stop – creating more and more art using his mouth - so many paintings in fact that Fran has secretly arranged a gallery showing, via Agnes, for all his pieces.